snist-git/javamid2/README.md

 # Java Mid 2 Programs
-## Disclaimer : Dear student, you are advised to change the name of the programs and execute it in order to avoid being caught plagiarising.
+## Disclaimer : Dear student, you are advised to change the name of the programs and execute them in order to avoid being caught plagiarising.

 List of Programs :